petarov/shut-up-bird/README.md

     Consumer API Secret: <50-chars>

-A Twitter authentication request page will open automatically.
-If not, copy and paste the url specified in your browser window.
+A Twitter authentication request page should automatically open in your browser.
+If not, or if you're running this on a server somewhere, open the url generated below in a browser yourself.

     Authenticating ...please wait
     Opening url - https://api.twitter.com/oauth/authorize?oauth_token=<token>

-Accep the authorization request and copy the verification code back to the console:
+Accept the Twitter authorization request and copy the verification code back to the console:

     Verification PIN code: 7654321